 Bruce is a retired American expat living in Bali.
-He moved to Indonesia in search of something different and has now been living on the island for about 23 years.
-Although he misses Chicago hot dogs and baseball, he enjoys the quality of life in Bali and encourages other expats to fully integrate themselves into the local community when moving to Indonesia.
+He moved to Indonesia in search of something different and has lived on the island for about 23 years.
+Although he misses Chicago hot dogs and baseball, he enjoys the quality of life in Bali.
+He encourages other expats to fully integrate themselves into the local community when moving to Indonesia.

 Q: Where are you originally from?